nicholsbp/nicehashAPIexample/README.md

-# shekl
+# nicehashAPIexample
-Dumb app that plays a sound every time you make 1 cent on nicehash
+Goofy application that demonstrates integration with nicehash REST api.
+Plays a soundclip respective to mining of a volume of cryptocurrency.